hiaac-nlp/CAPIVARA/README.md

 [![Hugging Face](https://img.shields.io/badge/Models-Hugging%20Face-yellow)](https://huggingface.co/hiaac-nlp)

 In this project, we propose <img src="assets/capivara.png" style="width:20px"> CAPIVARA, a cost-efficient framework designed to enhance the performance of multilingual CLIP models in low-resource languages.
-Our framework are built upon pre-trained [OpenCLIP](https://github.com/mlfoundations/open_clip/tree/main#openclip), and it implements the conventional fine-tuning and also an optimized fine-tuning (CAPIVARA + Opt.) that uses LoRA and gradient checkpointing in order to reduce the computation cost.
+Our framework is built upon pre-trained [OpenCLIP](https://github.com/mlfoundations/open_clip/tree/main#openclip), and it implements the conventional fine-tuning and also an optimized fine-tuning (CAPIVARA + Opt.) that uses LoRA and gradient checkpointing in order to reduce the computation cost.

 <img src="assets/capivara.png" style="width:20px"> CAPIVARA holds the state of the art in many zero-shot tasks involving
 images and Portuguese texts.
-Also, our method has the potential of significantly improve the model performance in other low-resource languages using a single RTX Quadro 8000 GPU for just 2 hours.
+Also, our method has the potential to significantly improve the model performance in other low-resource languages using a single RTX Quadro 8000 GPU for just 2 hours.

 ## Models